Regent's International School, Bangkok

 Regent's International School, Bangkok (โรงเรียนนานาชาติเดอะรีเจ้นท์ กรุงเทพ, RTGS: Rong Rian Nana Chat Doe Richen Krung Thep) is a day and boarding school for students aged 2 – 18.
 The school is guided by the English National Curriculum from the Early Years Foundation Stage (EYFS) leading to IGCSE (International General Certificate of Secondary Education) and IB (International Baccalaureate) Diploma Programme in the Sixth Form.

 The school has partnered with Premier League Football Academy and Yamaha Music School to provide students with training in football and music.

 Facilities

-The school campus includes three buildings, an artificial turf playing field, swimming pool, basketball court, tennis court, a sports complex, a theatre, safe play area, libraries, well-equipped science labs, Yamaha music room, and gym.
+The school campus includes four buildings, an artificial turf playing field, two swimming pools, basketball court, tennis court, a sports complex, a theatre, safe play area, libraries, well-equipped science labs, Yamaha music room, and gym.

 Teachers and students

 Of the students currently enrolled, there are over 35 nationalities represented.
 The majority of teachers and boarding staff are British.
 There are also Irish, Australian, New Zealand, Canadian and American staff.
 All are first language English speakers except for Thai, Mandarin, Spanish and French language teachers and all teaching staff have UK accredited Qualified Teacher Status.